-Propecia is indicated for the treatment of male pattern hair loss (androgenetic alopecia) in men only.
-Propecia (finasteride) is available in generic form.
-Side effects of Propecia may include but are not limited to decrease in blood prostate specific antigen (PSA) levels, can affect the PSA blood test , and cause a decrease in sex drive.
+Propecia (finasteride) is a 5a-reductase inhibitor indicated for the treatment of male pattern hair loss (androgenetic alopecia) in men only.
+Propecia is available in generic form.
+Side effects of Propecia include impotence, loss of interest in sex, trouble having an orgasm, abnormal ejaculation, swelling in your hands or feet, swelling or tenderness in your breasts, dizziness, weakness, feeling like you might pass out, headache, runny nose, or skin rash.
+Propecia may also cause decrease in blood prostate specific antigen (PSA) levels, and can affect the PSA blood test.

 Propecia is available in strength of 1 mg tablets;the recommended dose of Propecia is one tablet (1mg) taken once daily.
 In general daily use for three months is necessary before benefit is observed.
 Withdrawl of treatment leads to reversal of effect within 12 months.
 No drug interactions of clinical importance have been identified.
 Propecia is not indicated for use in women.
 Women should not handle crushed or broken Propecia tablets when they are pregnant or may potentially be pregnant.
 Caution should be used in older men who have benign prostatic hyperplasia (BPH), PSA levels are decreased by approximately 50%.
 Men aged 55 and over have increased risk of high grade prostate cancer with 5a-reductase inhibitors.
 Caution should be exercised in administration of Propecia in those patients with liver function abnormalities.
 Propecia is not indicated for use in pediatric patients.

 Our Propecia (finasteride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.